 - Meet with a certified genetic counselor.
 Many health care providers offer ‘genetic counseling’ but are not graduate-trained in genetics, board-eligible, or board-certified in this area.
 Make sure you’re seeing the real deal.
 If there is no genetic counselor in your area or the wait time is too long, consider independent phone or webcam counseling.
 Several companies offer such counseling, and it is often covered by insurance.
 You can find an in-person or telephone/webcam genetic counselor through the National Society of Genetic Counselors.

-- Ask about the risks as well as the benefits of genetic testing so that you can make an informed decision about whether you really need and want testing as well as whether now is the right time.
+- Ask about the risks as well as the benefits of genetic testing so that you can make an informed decision about whether you really need and want testing and whether now is the right time.

 - Ask for help with your insurance pre-authorization.
-You’ll be more likely to get coverage and to pay little or nothing out of pocket when appropriate pre-authorization is performed.
+You will be more likely to get coverage and to pay little or nothing out of pocket when appropriate pre-authorization is performed.

 - Ask which genetic test would be the best match for you.
 Your genetic counselor is more likely to know which tests should be considered in your case.
 There are many tests, and no, they are not all the same.
-Also, more genes is not necessarily better or the right answer for everyone.
+Also, more genes is not necessarily better or appropriate for everyone.

 - Ask if the testing laboratory being used shares their data in public databases, which aids research in this area.
 If not, consider using a laboratory that does not hoard data for private profit.

-- Ask for accurate patient resources such as websites, books, movies, and advocate groups.
-You can also find these groups via a google search and via social media platforms such as Facebook and Twitter.
-However, remember that not all information on the web is accurate/up to date.
+- Ask for accurate patient resources, including websites, books, movies, and advocate groups.
+You can also find these groups via a Google search and social media platforms, such as Facebook and Twitter.
+However, remember that not all information on the web is accurate and up to date.
 Your genetic counselor can help you sort through this.